 The focus of the Software Engineering degree is on topics directly relevant to the development of large and complex software systems.
 Initially this programme shares the fundamentals with the Computing Science Single Honours Degree.
-It becomes more specialised from year 3 with a focus on software design and implementation in the Team Project and subsequently in the choice of
+It becomes more specialised from year 3 with a focus on software design and implementation in the Team Project and subsequently in the choice of Level 4 Electives and Individual Project.
+This programme also includes a formally supervised and

-&lt;sup>1 This specification provides a concise summary of the main features of the programme and the learning outcomes that a typical student might reasonably be expected to achieve and demonstrate if full advantage is taken of the learning opportunities that are provided.
-More detailed information on the learning outcomes, content and teaching, learning and assessment methods of each course can be found in course handbooks and other programme documentation and online at www.gla.ac.uk
+1 This specification provides a concise summary of the main features of the programme and the learning outcomes that a typical student might reasonably be expected to achieve and demonstrate if full advantage is taken of the learning opportunities that are provided.
+More detailed information on the learning outcomes, content and teaching, learning and assessment methods of each course can be found in course handbooks and other programme documentation and online at www.gla.ac.uk/ assessed industrial summer placement between Level 3 and Level 4.